 14 things you’ll find in Dutch houses that make internationals go: “Wait, what?”

-One of the best examples is what you’ll find in their houses.
+One of the best examples of this is what you’ll find in their houses.

-There’s a stack of things you’ll find in a typical Dutch home that confuses internationals in the Netherlands.
+In fact, there’s a stack of things that you’ll find in a typical Dutch home that confuse internationals in the Netherlands.
 Here are 14 of them!

 photo of person on toilet and toilet calendar hanging on wall